-Acacia fiber does not contain substances like artificial sweeteners or gluten, hence it settles easily with most people.
-It has been proven to treat symptoms linked to Irritable Bowel Syndrome (1).
+Acacia fiber does not contain substances like artificial sweeteners or gluten.
+Therefore, it settles easily with most people.
+It has been proven to reduce symptoms linked to Irritable Bowel Syndrome (1).

-According to a study, a composite yogurt that contained acacia dietary fiber as well as probiotic Bifidobacterium lactis was confirmed to have healing properties for the Irritable Bowel Synonym.
+According to a study, a composite yogurt that contained acacia dietary fiber as well as probiotic Bifidobacterium lactis was confirmed to have healing properties on subjects with Irritable Bowel Synonym.

-Part of 130 subjects for the study who had diarrhea and constipation consumed composite yogurt while the others consumed a control product twice every day and after two months, there was a significant improvement in bowel habit satisfaction with the composite yogurt (2).
+Part of 130 subjects for the study who had diarrhea and constipation consumed composite yogurt while the others consumed a control product twice every day.
+After two months, there was a significant improvement in bowel habit satisfaction with the composite yogurt (2).

 #2.
 Lowers Cholesterol

-In a study, 13 males and 16 females were given two different water-soluble dietary fibers (WSDF) supplements with one containing acacia gum.
-After four weeks of consuming 5g thrice every day, 10% and 14% decrease in plasma total cholesterol and low-density lipoprotein cholesterol respectively was noted in subjects who were assigned the WSDF containing acacia gum (4).
+In the study, 13 males and 16 females were given two different water-soluble dietary fiber (WSDF) supplements with one containing acacia gum.
+After four weeks of consuming 5g thrice every day, a 10% and 14% decrease in plasma total cholesterol and low-density lipoprotein cholesterol respectively was noted in subjects who were assigned the WSDF containing acacia gum (4).